openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following are the extension parameters to the Token Request used in a pre-authorized code flow:

 * `pre-authorized_code`: REQUIRED.
 The code representing the authorization to obtain credentials of a certain type.
 * `user_pin`: OPTIONAL.
 String value containing a user PIN.
-This value MUST be present if `user_pin_required` was set to `true` in the Initiate Issuance Request.
+This value MUST be present if `user_pin_required` was set to `true` in the Issuance Initiation Request.
 The string value MUST consist of maximum 8 numeric characters (the numbers 0 - 9).

 Below is a non-normative example of a Token Request in an authorization code flow: